nui-ai/mediapipe/BUILDING.md

 + the same bazel flags should be used on the run configuration as in the build run configuration, otherwise the run configuration will trigger a rebuild with the default bazel build options.

 Running the built executables not directly but rather through bazel (by using a `bazel run` command, or the IDE's bazel plugin provided run configuration types) rather than directly running the executable, may be required for being able to set breakpoints.
 Running through the bazel command also makes ABSL_LOG messages more ergonomic (a hyperlink to the source code line where they are issued from is attached to each one of them in JetBrains IDE).

+## Deploying to Python Environments
+Unlike rust which just takes a lib from the C++ build, python can only use the built wheel package which `pip install .` installs into the active python environment.<br>
+When you work within the current repo, this is what pip installing does.
+<br><br>
+There's a pethora of ways to get the mediapipe python package built by this repo, into any other project environment, instead of stipulating one way, the full gamut of options is discussed here: https://chatgpt.com/s/t_6917132141d48191abdf9d9eb1e4217b.
+In general there are two ways to get the mediapipe python package built by this repo into any other project environment:

+1. reuse this repo's `pip install` process to rebuild and install the wheel it's building into your target other project environment.
+2. install the python wheel built by this repo into any other python environment like any local wheel installation, namely just install last wheel that `pip install` (the exact pip install command from above) has already built in this repo, into your target python environment.

++ recall that our `pip install` command both re-builds the mediapipe python package and installs it into a target python environment.

 ## see also
 https://github.com/nui-ai/mediapipe/issues/18